virtualritz/nsi-docs/docs/nodes.rst

 =====

 The following sections describe available nodes in technical terms.
-Refer to :ref:`the rendering guidelines<section:guidelines>` for usage details.
+Refer to :ref:`the rendering guidelines<chapter:guidelines>` for usage details.

 .. table:: Overview of nsi nodes